 In 2006, Border Fine Arts Master Sculptor Ray Ayres celebrated his 30th year with the company, and marked the occasion by embarking on a round-Britain tour.
 Both he and the company have come a long way since those tentative first experiments around the kitchen table at Middleholm, but the journey has always been one of enthusiasm and discovery.
 As Ray himself puts it, 'I don’t feel jaded, and I put that down to a high level of job satisfaction…there are always challenging projects in the pipeline to keep me feeling fresh and enthusiastic'.

-The perfect ethos, in fact, for a forward-thinking company of limitless invention, whose continued dedication to authenticity and quality of workmanship help to explain the success of Border Fine Arts, and will undoubtably be instrumental in ensuring a long-lasting future.
+The perfect ethos, in fact, for a forward-thinking company of limitless invention, whose continued dedication to authenticity and quality of workmanship help to explain the success of Border Fine Arts.

 After being highly successful for decades, a decline in demand for traditional scenes led to the closure of the firm in 2016.

 What's your Border Fine Arts worth?
 Here are some recently sold items.

 |Comic Curious Cats Linda James Smith In Tub...||03/2021||$499.95|